cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

     - `"type"` one of `Point`, `LineString`, `LinearRing`, `Polygon`, `MultiPoint`, `MultiLineString`, `MultiPolygon`, `GeometryCollection`.
     - `"srid"` EPSG code as an integer, for example `4296` rather than `"EPSG:4296"` or `"4296"`.
       Note that this is different from the GDAL Options.
-  - `"parameter"` specify individual [parameters](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html#defining-parameters) with the following `key:value` pairs.
+  - `"parameter"` specify individual [parameters][geoserver-sql-params] with the following `key:value` pairs.
     - `"name"` parameter name.
     - `"defaultValue"` default value of parameter.
     - `"regexpValidator"` validation regular expression.
 - `"defaultStyle"` name of style within GeoServer that will be the style if of this layer if no other style is specified.

-These are the most commonly used options, for more see the examples [here](https://docs.geoserver.org/stable/en/user/rest/) and [here](https://docs.geoserver.org/latest/en/api/#1.0.0/layers.yaml#/definitions/Layer).
+These are the most commonly used options, for more see the examples [here][geoserver-rest] and [here][geoserver-rest-layers].

 ### Raster data

 The `"raster"` data type should be used to load raster/coverage geospatial data.
 The data loader does three things when uploading raster data:
-1. It uses the GDAL [`gdal_translate`](https://gdal.org/programs/gdal_translate.html#gdal-translate) tool to read in data from a wide variety of file formats and output it to [Cloud Optimized GeoTIFF (COG)](https://gdal.org/drivers/raster/cog.html#raster-cog) files stored in the stack.
+1. It uses the GDAL [`gdal_translate`][gdal-translate] tool to read in data from a wide variety of file formats and output it to [Cloud Optimized GeoTIFF (COG)][raster-cog] files stored in the stack.
   This is an extension of the GeoTIFF format and both are very efficient to read.
-  The full list of file formats that `gdal_translate` supports is given [here](https://gdal.org/drivers/raster/index.html#raster-drivers) although some of these might not be available depending on the exact GDAL Docker image being used, see [here](https://github.com/OSGeo/gdal/tree/master/docker) for details.
+  The full list of file formats that `gdal_translate` supports is given [here][raster-drivers] although some of these might not be available depending on the exact GDAL Docker image being used, see [here][gdal-docker] for details.
-2. It uses the PostGIS [`raster2pgsql`](https://postgis.net/docs/using_raster_dataman.html#RT_Raster_Loader) tool to register the GeoTIFF files in the PostGIS database.
+2. It uses the PostGIS [`raster2pgsql`][postgis-raster-loader] tool to register the GeoTIFF files in the PostGIS database.
    The `raster2pgsql` tool also automatically divides the data into tiles in the database to make geospatial searching more efficient.
 3. It uses the GeoServer REST API to create a new coverage layer in GeoServer that can be used to visualise the newly uploaded data.